Batting (baseball): Types of bats

 The introduction of aluminum baseball bats in the 1970s forever changed the game of baseball at every level but the professional.
 Aluminum bats are lighter and stronger than wooden bats.
 Due to the trampoline effect that occurs when a baseball hits an aluminum bat, they can hit a ball significantly further than wooden bats can.

-In light of the increase in power of composite and alloy bats, the NCAA and NFHS have adopted more stringent standards against the use of composite and alloy bats.
-The NCAA changed standards at the start of the 2011 season, and the NFHS plans to complete the change in the 2012 baseball season.
+In light of the increase in power of composite and alloy bats, the NCAA and NFHS have adopted more stringent standards regarding the use of composite and alloy bats.
+The new BBCOR (Bat-Ball Coefficient of Restitution) standard brought the flexibility of composite and alloy bats more in line with their wooden counterparts, reducing the trampoline effect.
+The NCAA changed standards at the start of the 2011 season, and NFHS adopted the same standard for the 2012 baseball season.

 Bat design

-The design of bats also continues to evolve as manufacturers search for ways to magnify the trampoline effect and increase the size of the bat's “sweet spot.”
+The design of bats also continues to evolve as manufacturers search for ways to magnify the trampoline effect and increase the size of the bat's "sweet spot."
 In aluminum bats, a double-walled bat was introduced in the late 1990s.
-This design comprises an outer wall of scandium-aluminum, an inner wall of a composite material, and a “filling of rubber or a thick fluid between the two walls.
+This design comprises an outer wall of scandium-aluminum, an inner wall of a composite material, and a "filling of rubber or a thick fluid between the two walls.